 I can’t say it enough, thanks!

 After all, the price of marketing goes up just like every other cost of living.
 So take action now and grab your copy at the low price of only $37.00 while you still can.

-If you don’t think this insiders guide to landing railroad jobs is worth spending a measly $37.00 to learn the short cut to getting railroad jobs- then think for a moment what it’s going to cost you if you don’t have it.
+If you don’t think this insiders guide to landing railroad jobs is worth spending a measly $37.00 to learn the short cuts to applying and interviewing for railroad jobs- then think for a moment what it’s going to cost you if you don’t have it.

-You see, you can go right ahead and waste your time applying for the best job on the planet right now without knowing the inside ropes.
+You see, you can go right ahead and waste your time applying for railroad employment right now without knowing the inside ropes.